Promoting Events and Activities In Google Ads

 Promoting Events and Activities In Google Ads can be very effective.
 Despite this, nonprofits often do not typically think of Google Ads as a way to promote events and other activities.
 By promoting ads, they can increase awareness and website traffic and often can do this at no additional cost if they are in the Google Ad Grants Program.

 How To Promote Events in Google Ads

 You will want to make sure you only run these campaigns during the appropriate period.
-This can mean both making sure not to promote an event that is over, but also to think about promoting ads more than a couple days before the event rather than at times too far in advance for individuals to take action.
-If these are in-person events, you will also want to make sure to make the ads for the event only show in a specific geographic area that matches the individuals that may be potentially interested in attending.
+This can mean both making sure not to promote an event that is over, but also thinking about promoting ads more than a couple of days before the event rather than at times too far in advance for individuals to take action.
+If these are in-person events, you will also want to make sure to make the ads for the event only show in a specific geographic area that matches the individuals who may be potentially interested in attending.

 The other techniques for nonprofits to promote events effectively on Google Ads are similar to the standard best practices for setting up a Google Ad Grants account.
 Feel free to contact us for a free consultation if you’d like more help.